Deaths, Australia

 Deaths registered

-2. 2023 Aboriginal and Torres Strait Islander deaths is influenced by the use of additional sources of information for deriving the Indigenous status of deaths.
+2. The 2023 increase in Aboriginal and Torres Strait Islander deaths is largely due to the use of additional sources of information for deriving the Indigenous status of deaths.
 For more detail, refer to the Technical Note: The impact of using multiple sources for deriving the Indigenous status of deaths in 2023 – changes for Victoria and for coroner referred deaths.

 Age and sex distribution